orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 ```

 #### What just happened?

+You enabled a simple message sending and receiving system which allows peer-to-peer communication.

+- TODO

 > **Note:** These techniques presented for _educational purposes only_, with no consideration as to security or privacy.
 You should be encrypting and signing messages at the application level.
 More on this in Chapter 6 of the tutorial.